ON-DEMAND TALENT.

 TECHNICAL ASSISTANCE

-Operating a credit union involves includes technical concepts; regulatory issues; market developments; internal policies and more that can be complex.
-Greater maturity can involve document upgrade, topic advice or management education.
+Operating a credit union involves includes technical concepts; regulatory issues; market developments; internal policies & complex topics.
+Greater maturity can involve document upgrade, topic advice or targeted education.

 STRATEGIC PLANNING